-Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will develop and refine your classroom practice in line with the principles of teaching for mastery - Your colleagues will, over time, begin to develop teaching for mastery approaches - Your department will have a clear understanding of the leadership and management support required to develop teaching for mastery
+Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will develop and refine your classroom practice in line with the principles of teaching for mastery - Your colleagues will, over time, begin to develop teaching for mastery approaches - Your department will have a clear understanding of the leadership and management support required to develop teaching for mastery The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.

-Post-16 GCSE/FSQ Mastery Specialist Programme Become a Mastery Specialist in Further Education What is involved?
+Fully funded Post-16 GCSE/FSQ Mastery Specialist Programme Become a Mastery Specialist in Further Education What is involved?

-Practitioners of post-16 GCSE Mathematics rest in the Functional Skills Maths can become Mastery Specialists (in hiarly developing their own teaching for mastery approaches, then supporting others to do the same.
-The programme to an initial training year, followed by a second year and beyond in which specialists support others.
+Practitioners of post-16 GCSE Mathematics resit and/or Functional Skills Maths can become Mastery Specialists, initially developing their own teaching for mastery approaches, then supporting others to do the same.
+The programme has an initial training year, followed by a second year and beyond in which specialists support others.
 It equips participants with the knowledge and skills to develop highly effective approaches to the teaching of GCSE Maths resit and Functional Skills Maths, using the principles of teaching for mastery.
 Who can take part?